Work package

 MDR-TB cohort study

-The study is part of the joint project "No1Lost - Kompetenznetzwerk Therapieadhärenz MDR-TB" and is funded by the Federal Ministry of Health (BMG).
+The study is part of the collaborative project “No1Lost – Competence Network Therapy Adherence MDR-TB” and is funded by the Federal Ministry of Health (BMG).

-Multidrug-resistant (MDR) and rifampicin-resistant (RR) tuberculosis (MDR/RR-TB) poses a particular challenge for patients, those treating them and the public health system.
-The psychosocial circumstances, frequent concomitant diseases, adverse drug reactions and the duration and complexity of drug therapy make care considerably more difficult.
-A retrospective long-term analysis in 2 German treatment centers showed that up to 25% of treatment results were not reproducible and therefore unsuccessful due to treatment discontinuation or change of residence with an unknown destination.
+The multidrug-resistant (MDR) and rifampicin-resistant (RR) tuberculosis (MDR/RR-TB) presents a particular challenge for patients, healthcare providers, and public health services.
+Psychosocial circumstances, frequent comorbidities, adverse drug reactions, as well as the duration and complexity of the drug therapy considerably complicate care.
+A retrospective long-term analysis in two German treatment centers showed that up to 25% of therapy outcomes could not be traced due to treatment discontinuation or a change of residence to an unknown destination and were therefore not successful.

-The Germany-wide, multicenter MDR/RR-TB cohort study aims to investigate the causes of treatment discontinuation in order to identify starting points for improvements in the care of this vulnerable patient group.
+The Germany-wide, multicenter MDR/RR-TB cohort study aims to investigate the causes of treatment discontinuation in order to identify areas for improvement in the care of this vulnerable patient group.

-The incidence of multidrug-resistant (MDR) TB has also risen significantly in parallel with the total number of cases.
-Compared to the previous year (2021: 77 cases, 2.6 %), the number of MDR-TB cases more than doubled in 2022 (166 cases, 5.7 %), with the highest proportion among patients born in one of the post-Soviet states (29.8 % vs. 1.7 % among those born in Germany).
-Pre-extensively resistant (pre-XDR-TB) and XDR-TB occurred in 33 and 4 cases respectively.
-The current statistics on tuberculosis cases are recorded by the Robert Koch Institute (RKI), which evaluates and publishes them in the Epidemiological Report at the end of the following year.
-On World Tuberculosis Day, which takes place every year on March 24, the RKI publishes a bulletin on tuberculosis in which the statistically recorded case numbers of the previous year are presented.
+Parallel to the total number of cases, the incidence of multidrug-resistant (MDR) TB has also risen significantly.
+Compared to the previous year (2021: 77 cases, 2.6%), more than double the number of MDR-TB cases were recorded in 2022 (166 cases, 5.7%), with the highest proportion among patients born in one of the post-Soviet states (29.8% vs. 1.7% among those born in Germany).
+Pre-extensively drug-resistant (pre-XDR TB) and XDR TB occurred in 33 and 4 cases, respectively.
+The Robert Koch Institute (RKI) currently collects statistics on tuberculosis cases, which it analyzes and publishes in its Epidemiological Report at the end of the following year.
+On World Tuberculosis Day, which takes place each year on March 24, the RKI publishes a bulletin on tuberculosis presenting the statistically recorded case numbers from the previous year.

 Study design